 - To do all such other things as are incidental and ancillary to the attainment of the forgoing purposes and the exercise of the powers of the Society.

-- The protection of Life, Health, Safety, the Environment and Property through the proper education of Erosion and Sediment professionals.
+- Protection of Life, Health, Safety, the Environment and Property through proper education of Erosion and Sediment professionals.

 - Help educate the public as to what the Government policies are for Erosion and Sediment Control and to ensure the general public is protected from any potential adverse outcomes.